emer/leabra/examples/hip_bench/README.md

 # Best Params for AB-AC, Feb 2020

+This is the first pass of parameter optimization, starting from original params inherited from C++ emergent `hip` model, and used in the Comp Cog Neuro textbook, etc.

 Dramatic improvements in learning performance were achieved by optimizing the following parameters and adding the following mechanisms:

 ## Strong ECin -> DG learning